draghuram/kubeconcepts/presentation/kubeconcepts.md

 ## Replica Sets

-- Gurantees availability of a given number of identical pods.
+- Guarantees availability of a given number of identical pods.

 - Spec
   - Pod selector